Program: M.F.A., Art

 - The removal of any incompletes or completion of satisfactory progress (SP) grades.

-- Successful completion of the Advancement to Candidacy Portfolio Evaluation approved by the student’s thesis committee.
+- Successful completion of the Advancement to Candidacy Portfolio Evaluation approved by the graduate committee.

-- Department approval of the Plan for Thesis Project, prior to registration for ART 698D Gradaute Project.
+- Department approval of the Advancement to Candidacy Proposal, prior to registration for ART 698D Graduate Project.

 E. MFA Transfer and Residency Policy